 Participation in the dry stone wall building course

 Dry stone walls are evidence of the traditional terraced landscape of the Upper Middle Rhine Valley, which was once characterised by viticulture and fruit growing.
 Today, there are still many of them on the slopes of the Rhine, but they are often in a state of disrepair.

-In November, landscape planner Jenny Eckes took part in a dry-stone wall building course organised by the Zweckverband Welterbe Oberes Mittelrheintal in cooperation with Geisenheim University and the Rüdesheim Forestry Office.
+In November, landscape planner Jenny Eckes took part in a dry stone wall building course organised by the Zweckverband Welterbe Oberes Mittelrheintal in cooperation with the Geisenheim University of Applied Sciences and the Rüdesheim Forestry Office.
 In Rüdesheim's "Krähennest", an old vineyard site below the Niederwald Monument, a historic dry stone wall was rebuilt.
 During the three-day seminar, Jenny Eckes gained a comprehensive insight into the traditional craft technique of dry stone wall construction and was able to actively contribute to the preservation of the historic cultural landscape.
-The Zweckverband Welterbe Oberes Mittelrheintal regularly offers courses in dry stone wall construction for interested people, and in this way several dry stone walls have already been restored and rebuilt in the project municipality of Spay.
+The Zweckverband Welterbe Oberes Mittelrheintal regularly offers courses on dry-stone wall construction for interested people, and several dry-stone walls have already been restored and rebuilt in the project municipality of Spay.